lamusmaser/ta_migration_helper/README.md

 [^1]: This could cause issues with the migration portion, as it will be relative to the `SOURCE_DIR`.
 [^2]: This is a destructive process and could cause issues with files.
   There is a ten second barrier after analysis to allow cancellation of the script before starting the migration process - once it is started, it **should not be interrupted**.

+## Running Script
+This is expected to run from within the TubeArchivist container, at the `/app` directory.
+This allows it to see the TubeArchivist helper functions.

 You can run this script with the optional flags.
 For example:
 ```